a-zz/pareidolia.es/content/md/landauer.md

 So, to sum up, Juan Luis was right (he usually is): every watt of electric power taken by a computer will end up as waste heat.
 Utility goes somewhere else, usually outside the data center; but somewhere within our Universe, anyhow, so it's globally balanced.

 A final word (and a cliffhanger).
 As said before, the energy efficiency of computing is improving at a fast pace, and [it's expected to reach Landauer's bound by 2050](https://en.wikipedia.org/wiki/Koomey%27s_law).
-From them on, thermodynamics will prevent computers from processing more bits per unit of energy.
+From then on, thermodynamics will prevent computers from processing more bits per unit of energy.
 But remember that the energy cost of a bit is only "accounted for" when the bit is discarded; what if computers and algorithms are designed in a way that no bits are ever discarded?
 With irreversibility out of the scene, the power consumption of computing could eventually (although theoretically) drop to zero.
 That model is called [reversible computing](https://en.wikipedia.org/wiki/Reversible_computing), and it's a fascinating one.
 Stuff for a later article, maybe.

 Notes: